What is the difference between wifi and lte? How do you distinguish?

 These speeds can vary due to various conditions and circumstances, such as network traffic, bad weather, and the capabilities of each device.

-Lte technology can transfer the data at a speed from 100 megabits per second (100 Mbps) to 1 gigabit per second (1 Gbps).
+On the other hand, LTE technology can transfer data at a speed from 100 megabits per second (100 Mbps) to 1 gigabit per second (1 Gbps).

 Wifi speed differs from LTE